 WA registered provider means a training provider that is a registered training provider by reason of being registered by the Council under Part 7A of the Act.

-(2) A reference in this Part to a standard forming part of the AQTF or the Standards for VET Regulators is a reference to the standard as published from time to time.
+(2) A reference in this Part to a standard is a reference to the standard as published from time to time.

+(3) A reference in the registration standards to an RTO includes a reference to a WA registered provider.

 [Regulation 7 amended in Gazette 25 Oct 2011 p.
 4509; 17 Dec 2013 p.
-6220.]
+6220; 10 Mar 2015 p.
+828.]

-8. Council to have regard to Standards for VET Regulators
+8. Council to have regard to, and apply, certain standards

 (1) In performing its functions under Part 7A of the Act, the Council must have regard to the Standards for VET Regulators.